Guy Fletcher (songwriter)

 Mervyn Guy Fletcher (born 21 April 1944) is an English record producer, singer and songwriter who, in partnership with Doug Flett, wrote several hits for other artists.
 As a singer, he had a small hit in the Netherlands and other European countries with the song "Mary in the Morning" (1971).
+With Rogue, Fletcher had a minor hit with "Fallen Angel" in 1975.

 Fletcher was chairman of PRS for Music from 1 January 2011 until 31 December 2016.

 Life and career

 Fletcher was born on 21 April 1944 in St Albans, Hertfordshire, England.
 He was educated at Sir Joseph Williamson's Mathematical School.

 He worked as a session singer for the record producer Joe Meek, and as a jazz trumpet player.
 After deciding to turn to songwriting, he met lyricist Doug Flett in 1966 and their long partnership resulted in writing songs for several international artists.
 They were the first British writers to have a song recorded by Elvis Presley, when "The Fair's Movin' On" appeared on the B-side of his 1969 single "Clean Up Your Own Backyard".
 Other Presley recordings followed, including "Wonderful World", the opening song in the film, Live a Little, Love a Little and "Just Pretend", featured in That's The Way It Is.

 Fletcher and Flett's first UK top 10 success was with the Hollies' "I Can't Tell the Bottom from the Top" (1970), and they also had hits with songs performed by Cliff Richard, "With the Eyes of a Child", "Sing a Song of Freedom", "Baby You're Dynamite" and "Power to All Our Friends", which was the UK entry for the 1973 Eurovision Song Contest, achieving third place.

 Their greatest international success was with "Save Me", a No. 6 hit on the Billboard Hot Country Singles & Tracks chart, when released in 1983 by Louise Mandrell.
 "Save Me" was also a Billboard Hot 100 entry for American stars Donna McDaniel and Merrilee Rush in 1977 and was recorded by Helen Reddy for her 1981 album Play Me Out.
 In 1977, the South-African band Clout had a hit with it around Europe (No. 4 in Germany and Switzerland, No. 5 in Belgium, No. 6 in the Netherlands).
 Fletcher and Flett also wrote hits for Ray Charles ("Is There Anyone Out There"), Tom Jones, Joe Cocker ("Lady Put the Light Out") and the Bay City Rollers ("Dedication").
 Fletcher and Flett also discovered, managed and published for Chris de Burgh.